agsb/f2u/docs/Notes.md

 # 26/10/2021

+- Change branch to use offsets instead of absolute addresses, as in original fig-forth

 - Change C! and C@, as really one byte in low register and high register goes zero.

 - Emulated [branch and link], [call and return], indirect thread code working.